isaacs/node-bench/README.md

 ## Asynchronous Benchmarking

-Your test functions should return either a promise or `undefined`.
-If they return `undefined`, then they'll be run 1000 times before checking the timer.
-(This is to average out the vagaries of the garbage collector and other machine entropy.)

-If your test function returns a promise, then the next iteration won't occur until it calls `emitSuccess`.

-Note that creating and returning a promise involves extra overhead.
-So, if you're trying to compare something where the overall time per iteration is around the same as the time to create a promise, then this will lead to useless or misleading results.
-To get around this problem, run your function many times before emitting success on the promise.
-As an example, check out `examples/nexttick-vs-settimeout.js`.

-## Asynchronous Benchmarking without Promises

-If you prefer callbacks to promises, that's fine.
 Just write your functions so that they take a single argument.
 That argument is your callback.
 Have fun with it.

 Your callback will be fired using `process.nextTick`.
 This has a wee bit of overhead, so if you're testing something really fast, you should probably construct it to run many times before calling the callback.
-Check the `examples/callback-style.js` test for an example.
+Check the `examples/nexttick-vs-settimeout.js` test for an example.

 ## Using node-bench programmatically